 Things to Watch Out For

-Goodding’s verbena is a relatively short-lived perennial generally lasting around 3 years or so.
-However, plants reseed in the garden, forming small colonies when they’ve found a conducive spot.
+It is relatively short-lived, generally lasting around 3 years or so.
+However, plants readily reseed, forming small colonies when they’ve found a conducive spot.
+Here’s what the seedlings look like, so you know what to let grow.

 If you have trouble with rabbits, consider protecting new plants.
-Rabbits sometimes nibble on new plants, but usually leave mature plants alone.
+Rabbits sometimes nibble on young leaves, but usually leave mature plants alone.

 Optimal Growing Conditions